Projects per year

 Research Grants

-I have demonstrated experience in leading and managing complex interdisciplinary research projects involving external partners in the area of equitable and sustainable food systems.
+I have demonstrated experience in leading and managing complex interdisciplinary research projects involving external partners in the field of equitable and sustainable food systems.
+Over my career, I have received $6.74 million in competitive funding.

-I have been awarded two large grants by DFAT, for which I am the Primary Chief Investigator, totalling $584,326 to work on food security and sustainability in Asia; the first was in 2015, and the second, in 2016.
+From 2015 to 2026, I have been awarded three grants by DFAT, for which I am the Primary Chief Investigator, totalling $830,000, to conduct research on food security and sustainability in the Asia Pacific and Africa.

-In 2017, I received an ARC discovery grant of $257,000 to work on food security and the governance of local knowledge in India and Indonesia.
+I have also received two ARC Discovery grants (2017: $257,000 to research food security and the governance of local knowledge in India and Indonesia; and 2025: $704,332 to examine carbon justice in Australia, India, and East Africa).

 Monash teaching commitment